Storyflow Logo

 Buttondown logo

 Buttondown is the writer-first newsletter tool with a clean editor and Markdown support.
 For writers who want minimum overhead and full focus on writing, Buttondown is the simplest option.
+It owns the Send layer without pretending to own Grow: there is no discovery network and the growth features are deliberately minimal, which is the point.

 Best for: Writers who want minimum-overhead writer-first publishing.
 Not for: writers who need growth tools or automation.